Steerable Visual Representations: Related Work

 \section{Related Work}

 \paragraph{Visual representation families.} We summarize popular approaches against our desiderata in \cref{tab:method_comparison} and compare their architectures in \cref{fig:arch_comparison}.
-Unimodal self-supervised encoders (DINOv2~\cite{dinov2}, MAE~\cite{he2022mae}) learn rich visual features but are inherently query-agnostic.
-Cross-modal encoders (CLIP~\cite{radford2021_clip}, SigLIP~\cite{zhai2023_siglip}, CoCoOp~\cite{zhou2022_cocoop}) use text to provide training supervision; the visual encoder still cannot be steered with text.
-MLLMs come closest, offering moderate steerability and visual quality, but their representations reside in language space and require billions of parameters. \model{} inverts this paradigm: we condition vision on language, add only ${\sim}$21M trainable parameters to a frozen ViT, while yielding stronger visual features (\cref{fig:teaser}).
+Unimodal self-supervised encoders (DINOv2~\cite{dinov2}, MAE~\cite{he2022mae}) learn rich visual features but are query-agnostic.
+Cross-modal encoders (CLIP~\cite{radford2021_clip}, SigLIP~\cite{zhai2023_siglip}) use text to provide training supervision; the visual encoder still cannot be steered with text.
+MLLMs come closest with moderate steerability and visual quality, but their features reside in language space and require billions of parameters. \model{} inverts this paradigm: we condition vision on language, add only ${\sim}$21M trainable parameters to a frozen ViT, while yielding stronger visual features (\cref{fig:teaser}).

 \paragraph{Text-conditioned visual features.}